Leaf gel has excellent healing properties for relieving stings, burns, rashes and cold sores. Popular with landscapers. Eaten as a relish.

 0.3 x 0.4

+These occur naturally in the Cape, the Free State and KwaZulu Natal.
 This hardy, evergreen groundcover is dependable as it is frost resistant, water wise and fast growing in the sun.
 There are both orange or yellow flowering forms and they flower all year.
 Plant with white Osteospermum for a lovely show.
 The flowers attract birds and butterflies.
 It is a medicinal plant as the leaf gel has excellent healing, antiseptic properties and is used for relieving stings, burns, rashes, liver spots, blisters, itchy spots, fever blisters, cracked lips, cold sores, cracked finger nails, mouth ulcers, and cold sores.
+An infusion of a few leaves in a cup of boiling water , is left to stand and then strained and drunk for coughs, colds and arthritis.
 It is used magically as an emetic if the patient is going mad after being bewitched.
 The leaves are eaten as a relish.
 It will be ideal for small gardens and the flowers are long lasting in a vase.
 The name comes from the Latin for an onion or a bulb which is ironical as they are not bulbs.
 Frutescens means 'growing in a shrubby fashion'.
+Propagate from seed or division.